 WHO IS ELIGIBLE TO PARTICIPATE?

-U.S. citizens and or permanent residents who live in Hancock, Claiborne, Grainger, Hamblen, Jefferson, Cocke, and Monroe counties
+U.S. citizens and or permanent residents who live in Cocke, Hancock, Claiborne, Grainger, Hamblen, Hawkins, and Jefferson counties

 Are enrolled or want to enroll in a program of postsecondary education